-South Seattle Crime Prevention Council
+Southeast Seattle Crime Prevention Council

 SSCPC's role

-• Holds monthly meetings open to the public designed to promote understanding of community, law enforcement and criminal justice issues
+• Holds monthly meetings, open to the public, designed to promote understanding of community, law enforcement and criminal justice issues

 • Supports increased police interactions on the streets

-• Support neighborhood graffiti clean-ups
+• Supports neighborhood graffiti clean-ups

 • Monitors and impacts local/state policies regarding relevant quality-of-life issues